Newsletter

 Buyers Compete In Sellers Market

 It is that time of year again.
 After record rains this winter we can look forward to a robust summer and fall season.
 Buyers have a spring in their step as the Sellers Market advances.
 Historically low interest rates continue and a limited quantity of quality inventory maintains upward pressure on pricing.
 Whether it is an in-town fixer, country cottage or deluxe vineyard estate, buyers are in the hunt.
 This includes both luxury / 2nd home lifestyle buyers and vineyard / winery buyers.
+Buyers compete in sellers market.
 The market is hot.

 Spring 2017 Sonoma County